symfony/symfony-docs/components/http_foundation/sessions.rst

 .. caution::

-   Make sure your Sessions aren't already initliazed (which is done automatically in the full-stack framework), as initializing the Session object causes the session to be started, which can lead to unexpected errors.
+   Make sure your Sessions aren't already initialized (which is done automatically in the full-stack framework), as initializing the Session object causes the session to be started, which can lead to unexpected errors.